-What's happening in Syria?
+What's happening in Syria? - CBBC Newsround

 In July 2012, the International Red Cross said the violence in Syria had become so widespread that it was in a state of civil war.

-There isn't one single group of rebels fighting against President Assad and the government's army.
+There isn't one single group of people fighting against President Assad and the government's army.

 The group who want the president to step down - called the opposition - is made up of several kinds of people.
 These include groups of rebel fighters, political parties who disagree with Assad, and those living in exile who cannot return to the country.

-It is thought there could have been as many as 1,000 different groups opposing the government since the conflict began, with an estimated 100,000 fighters.
+When the conflict began, it was thought that there could have been as many as 1,000 different groups opposing the government since the conflict began, with an estimated 100,000 fighters.

+Right now there are a handful of groups remaining and the number of fighters has reduced as well.

 It wasn't long before the crisis in Syria became more than just a war between people who are for or against President Assad.